 The Phase 2a assessment provides additional guidance for assessing and authorising the cloud consumer's own cloud systems.
-This assessment can be performed by an IRAP assessor, or by the cloud consumer.
+This assessment is performed by an IRAP assessor.
 Phase 2 concludes with the review by the cloud consumer's Authorising Officer or their delegate of the Cloud Authorisation Package, which includes the CSP's cloud security assessment report, and if applicable, any supplementary, new or updated cloud services report, and the cloud consumer cloud systems report.
 The Authorising Officer provides the authority to operate based on the acceptance of security risks associated with the operation of the entire cloud solution.